sc0ttj/component/README.md

 To enable persistent storage for a component, just define a **store name** (where to save your data) as `myComponent.store = "something"`.

-Here is an example of adding persistent storage to our Counter app:
+**In a browser**, this is how you add persistent storage to our Counter app:

 ```js
 const Counter = new Component({ count: 1 });